masyl/isomaton/doc/roadmap.md

 - Water has two bloc states... water on top and water under another bloc (same situation elsewhere?)
 - Figure out how item crafting/alchemy plays into the story and how it is done
 - Rotate the stage n, e, s, w. and show a compass rose or arrows for cardinal directions
-- Render block shadows and add property to "hasShadow"
+- Render block shadows and add property to "hasShadow" to blocks

 ## Far Future Backlog